-A diet that cuts out animal products to avoid cholesterol, high levels of saturated fat & animal proteins which have been shown to increase your chance of chronic disease (type 2 diabetes, cardiovascular disease, kidney disease and various cancers) time and time again is not incomplete… it’s in fact a COMPLETELY informed decision.
+Cutting out animal products to avoid cholesterol, high levels of saturated fat & animal proteins which have been shown to increase your chance of chronic disease (type 2 diabetes, cardiovascular disease, kidney disease and various cancers) is an incredibly healthy decision but what about Vitamin B12?
+While it’s absolutely true that Vitamin B12 is not present in a 100% plant-based diet, and therefore supplementation is required, we need to put things into context.

 I’ve mentioned methionine in the above diagram because it’s the amino acid most linked to causing a variety of cancers when consumed in high concentrations (eggs, meat, seafood and cheese naturally contain much higher methionine per serve than typical plant foods).
 I have covered the science behind this on my “animal protein & disease” blog with stacks of scientific literature references and videos for you to refer to.
 The evidence is more than compelling that animal protein sources contain amino acids in concentrations that are promoting these cancerous growths.
 Methionine is an essential amino acid, so we do need it, however it is found in better concentrations within plant-based protein sources compared to animal-based protein sources.

-So you can get your B12 from a supplement that is shown to be highly absorbed or you can source it from animal products where the B12 sits alongside saturated fat, cholesterol, methionine, hormones and, often, antibiotics.
+So we can get our B12 from a supplement that is shown to be highly absorbed or you can source it from animal products where the B12 sits alongside saturated fat, cholesterol, methionine, hormones and, often, antibiotics.

 Join the mailing list for Plant Proof news, tips, recipes, interviews and much much more.